DominikJaniec/EnvConfigs/README.md

    * It will install defined [applications](Choco/packages.txt) according to selected packages level.
    * Optional script's parameter `-PkgLevel (core|work|full)`.
    * Default value is assumed to be: `-PkgLevel full`.
+3. Scripts have to be executed from PowerShell with elevated permissions to the Administrator Role.
+   * Execute script: [`.\Choco\!elevate.ps1`](Choco/!elevate.ps1) to obtain elevated PowerShell console.

 ## Text files extensions setup